hazeycode/brucelib/README.md

 | Example | Screen capture |
 | ------- | -------------- |
 | [000-funky triangle](examples/000_funky_triangle/): A basic demonstration of how to use the [platform](modules/platform/) and [graphics](modules/graphics/) modules to open a window, draw stuff in it and output some audio | <img src="examples/000_funky_triangle/screencap.gif" width=426/> |

+## Contributing

+Feature requests, bug reports and pull requests are most welcome.

+To contribute code, you must have sole ownership or have permission from an employer or client where applicable and agree to license the contributed code under the license of this project as described in the [LICENSE](LICENSE) file.

 ## Licenses and attribution